 On September 23, 1900, William Marsh Rice lay down to sleep, and he would never wake up again.
 He had an upset stomach from medications he’d taken.
 At 5-foot-4 and 90 pounds, he made an easy target for Charles Jones, his valet and quasi-secretary.

 Jones clamped a rag soaked with chloroform over the 84-year-old Rice’s face and killed him.
-The murder ended a rather remarkable life that began from humble beginnings in Springfield, Mass., and wound through Texas and back to Manhattan, where Rice was murdered by Jones and A.T.
+The murder ended a rather remarkable life that began from humble beginnings in Springfield, Mass., wound through Texas and back to Manhattan.
+There Rice was murdered by Jones and A.T.
 Patrick, one of his lawyers.

 When it came to light that Rice had died, suspicions grew.
 And then Patrick produced the forged will.

-Lawyers for the budding university successfully wrestled his estate from not one but two sets of lawyers who had tied to abscond with it.
+Lawyers for the budding university successfully wrestled his estate from not one but two sets of lawyers who had tried to abscond with it.
 By the end, more than $1 million was spent on legal fees.
 But $4.6 million remained to found the university of Rice’s dreams.

 As for the men who killed him, Jones was allowed to return to Texas in exchange for his testimony.
 Years later he would kill himself.

 Patrick was sentenced to death, but his sentence was commuted to life in prison.
 Later his wealthy family managed to win him a pardon.
 He ended his life practicing law for an oil company.

 Images: Nichols-Cherry-Rice House By little black spot on the sun today – Flickr, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=9432797.
 William Marsh Rice statue By Ed Schipul – https://www.flickr.com/photos/[email protected]/10213400874, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=94640453.